search icon

 • Risks inherent in the industry

-In other words, if you run an amusement park in New York City, your insurance premiums will be higher than those of a bakery in Des Moines.
+In other words, the insurance premiums for an amusement park in New York City would be a lot higher than those of a bakery in Des Moines.

 If money is tight, there may be ways to reduce insurance costs.
-For example, a business owner policy combines general liability and property insurance at a lower premium.
+For example, a business owner policy (sometimes called a BOP) combines general liability and property insurance at a lower premium.

 Other Considerations